 1.1.
 Propulsion energy storage system

-14. After discussion in VPSD informal working group it was decided to distinguish between energy storage systems whose output energy is used directly or indirectly for the purpose of vehicle propulsion (e.g. an Internal Combustion Engine (ICE) in a range extender Hybrid Electric Vehicle (HEV)), and other energy storage systems as parts of the powertrain (peripherals) or as parts of the remaining part of the vehicle (auxiliaries).
+14. After discussion in VPSD informal working group it was decided to distinguish between energy storage systems whose output energy is used directly or indirectly for the purpose of vehicle propulsion (e.g. an Internal Combustion Engine (ICE) in a range extender Hybrid Electric Vehicle (HEV)), and other energy storage systems as parts of the powertrain (peripheral devices) or as parts of the remaining part of the vehicle (auxiliary devices).
 Without such a differentiation the definitions of Hybrid Vehicle (HV) and HEV are not explicit enough, and a conventional ICE vehicle could be understood as an HEV.

 15. One example for another energy storage system, which is not considered as a propulsion energy storage system, is the 12 V battery, which provides the basic power to the electric and electronic systems on-board of the vehicle.
 In the context of powertrain definitions, the 12 V battery should be regarded as a peripheral device and clearly be separated from e.g. the Rechargeable Electrical Energy Storage System (REESS) of a hybrid vehicle, although it should not be excluded that the REESS and its peripheral (battery providing basic electric power) are combined into a single system.